 Probiotics are live bacteria found in foods like yogurt, kefir, tempeh, kombucha, and unpasteurized fermented vegetables, such as sauerkraut, pickles, and kimchi.

 These friendly bacteria help colonize your gut and prevent unfriendly bacteria from overpopulating it (1,

 Prebiotics are a type of fiber that helps feed these friendly bacteria.
 You can find them in foods such as asparagus, garlic, Jerusalem artichokes, onion, leek, and radishes — all of which are plentiful in the Microbiome Diet (

 Prebiotics and specific probiotic strains such as Lactobacilli and Bifidobacteria may also help seal gaps between intestinal cells, preventing leaky gut syndrome (

 The diet also warns against the overuse of antibiotics, NSAIDs, and proton pump inhibitors.
-Studies show that these medications can damage the gut wall and wipe-out microorganisms — including friendly bacteria (
+Studies show that using these medications in greater amounts than prescribed” can damage the gut wall and wipe-out microorganisms — including friendly bacteria (

 Therefore, avoiding these medications whenever possible may contribute to a healthier gut as well.

 The Microbiome Diet is rich in probiotics and prebiotics, as well as low in added sugar — all of which can contribute to a healthier gut.
 It also warns against the overuse of certain medications that could damage your gut.

 The Microbiome Diet may provide additional health benefits.